tsosi-org/api-use-cases/README.md

 ```
 author: Maxence Larrieu, PhD
 author_orcid: https://orcid.org/0000-0002-1834-3007
-date: 2025-06-05
+date: 2025-07-07
 ```

 <br />
 <br />

 For a short introduction, scroll down to see the two mains endpoints _entities_ and _transfers_—along with their associated metadata.
-After that, I have included notebooks that answer more specitic questions, such as "[What is the coverage or the ROR and Wikidata identifiers?](#what-is-the-coverage-of-ror-and-wikidata-identifiers-for-tsosi-entities)".
+After that, I have included notebooks that answer more specitic questions, such as "[What is the coverage or the ROR and Wikidata identifiers?](#what-is-the-coverage-of-ror-and-wikidata-identifiers-for-tsosi-entities)" or "[What are the intermediaries included?](#what-are-the-intermediaries-such-as-library consortia-included-in-tsosi)".